grobmeier/piwi/piwi/custom/content/README_SECURITY.txt

 Dear user,

 i have not tested or developed this app with an eye at security.
-Therefor you should know that if you place this folder on a path visible to every visitor, then your passwords may be visible to them.
+Therefore you should know that if you place this folder on a path visible to every visitor, then your passwords may be visible to them.
 Most passwords are unleashed in connectors.xml.